What are Stevens–Johnson syndrome and toxic epidermal necrolysis?

 - Anaemia occurs in virtually all cases (reduced haemoglobin).

 - Leucopenia (reduced white cells), especially lymphopenia (reduced lymphocytes) is very common (90%).

 - Neutropenia (reduced neutrophils), if present, is a bad prognostic sign.

 - Eosinophilia (raised eosinophil count) and atypical lymphocytosis (odd-looking lymphocytes) do not occur.

-Patch testing rarely identifies the culprit in SJS/TEN following recovery, and is not recommended.
+Patch testing rarely identifies the culprit in SJS/TEN, and is not recommended.

 The risk of dying from SJS/TEN depends on the score.

 - SCORTEN 5 or more > 90%

 In 2019, a new prediction model was proposed, the ABCD-10.